Equivariant vector bundles over quantum spheres: Generalized parabolic modules

-Remark that irreducibility of $M$ readily follows from these formulas since all weights in $M$ are multiplicity free, and it clearly has no singular vectors.
-Alternatively, it can be proved via contravariant (Shapovalov) form on $M$, which is found to be non-degenerate in \cite{M}.
+Remark that irreducibility of $M$ readily follows from these formulas since all weights in $M$ are multiplicity free, and $M$ clearly has no singular vectors.
+Alternatively, that can be proved via the contravariant form on $M$, which is found to be non-degenerate in \cite{M1}.